 We just said that Star Trek is still able to ask vital questions years after its release, and that’s true.
 But Star Trek is not the most contemplative or most serious of its TV universe–that honor belongs to one of its spin-offs.

 There are a lot of great Star Trek spin-offs and reboots, but Deep Space Nine might be the most thoughtful of them.
 Deep Space Nine was more willing than its predecessors to meditate on war and social issues out on the final frontier, and that has helped it age gracefully.
 For a darker, smarter Star Trek experience, this is the way to go.

 RELATED: 8 Times Star Trek Accurately Predicted Future Technology

 The Twilight Zone

-The Twilight Zone is one of the greatest sci-fi series ever, if you ask me (and The Portalist did one time, actually), so every month that it remains available on Netflix is a blessing.
+The Twilight Zone is one of the greatest sci-fi series ever, so every month that it remains available on Netflix is a blessing.

 The classic sci-fi/horror anthology series has influenced generations of creators–including the folks behind Netflix original Black Mirror, another sci-fi/horror anthology series that ranks among the best sci-fi TV shows on Netflix.
 The Twilight Zone may be an older show, but its creepy inverted logic and often clever twists hold up well.

 Like Mad Max: Fury Road meets Heathers, this Netflix original series centers around a group of high schoolers in Glendale, California during the post-apocalypse.
 After his idyllic hometown (complete with Matthew Broderick as principal) is destroyed by a catastrophic explosion, high school loner Josh (Colin Ford) bands together with a rag-tag group of teen survivors to find his missing girlfriend.